ciprian-cgr/edon/README.md

 A cursed, token-minimal JSON flattening format designed to reduce LLM context usage.

 ## **Please don't use this in production.
-If you really want something to replace JSON, use Markdown, or consider your life choices and stick to JSON.**
+If you really want something to replace JSON, use Markdown, or maybe stick to JSON.
+You should probably stick to JSON.**

 ## What is EDON?